geez0219/website-ng/src/assets/branches/r1.0/api/fe/Estimator.md

 <h4>Args:</h4>

-* **summary** :  A name for the experiment.
+* **summary**: A name for the experiment.
 If provided, the log history will be recorded in-memory and returned as a summary object at the end of training.
 If None, the default value will be whatever `summary` name was most recently provided to this Estimator's .fit() or .test() methods.

 <h4>Returns:</h4>

-    A summary object containing the training history for this session iff the `summary` name is not None (after    considering the default behavior above).
+<ul class="return-block"><li>    A summary object containing the training history for this session iff the <code>summary</code> name is not None (after
+    considering the default behavior above).</li></ul>